duyphamduc/MiniTwitter/README.md

 Step 2: done

-Step 3: need to find session/cookies to let the users keep staying in
+Step 3: done

-Step 4: need to design the log out button
+Step 4: done

-Step 5: need to design more for footer & header
+Step 5: (partially done, because it related to page layout, need to think more about it)

 Step 6: done